Foreverflo/bbs2/README.md

 Make sure you have a GitHub account if you want to host your own server.

 # Wifi Password Finder
-If you want to use the any wifi on any device, try [this](https://github.com/cynicsketch/netexportwifipass).
+If you want to use any wifi on any device, try [this](https://github.com/cynicsketch/netexportwifipass).
 # ONC Network Bypass
 Always try this step first, as it is the best. [link](https://github.com/JerryMyuu/ONC)
 # Proxy Service: